-In Figure we see a typical screen from a common musical editor.
-In this program, by , time flows from left to right across the display.
+In Figure 2.69 we see a typical screen from a common musical editor.
+In this program, SoundEdit 16 by Macromedia Inc., time flows from left to right across the display.
 The user adds sound clips of either the midi or sampled varieties which appear as horizontal bands.
-By selecting a given band with the mouse, then clicking on one of the pull-down menus at the top of the screen the user is presented with a dialog box.
+By selecting a given band with the mouse, then clicking on one of the pulldown menus at the top of the screen the user is presented with a dialog box.
 He or she can then change one or more of the parameters of the given sound, such as the speed of the clip.
 The user clicks "ok" and the change is then reflected on the display.
-At any time, the user can press the "play" button on the control panel to monitor the current state of his or her progress.
+At any time, the user can press the "play" button on the contool panel to monitor the current state of his or her progress.
 The user then hears the present arrangement of the sounds and a line works its way from left to right across the display to denote the position of the "play head."
-This same interface or one with slight modifications is found in the majority of commercial audio editors available today, such as Macromedia's SoundEdit16, SGI's soundeditor, etc.
+This same interface or one with slight modifications is found in the majority of commercial audio editors available today, such as Cakewalk Pro Audio, etc.